c4n/debias_nlu/README.md

 In addition, the example process of loading bias model is also contains in "notebooks/Bias_Model_FEVER.ipynb".

+#### QQP
+- Create features for training the bias model.
+The example in "notebooks/qqp_features_extraction.ipynb".
+- Training the bias model.
+The example in "notebooks/qqp_feature_classification_using_MaxEnt.ipynb".

 #### How to train a main model  [Can*,Jab*, Korn*]  (which file to run, outputfile name)